Australia & New Zealand22 days

 At the Tjapukai Aboriginal Cultural Park, meet your guide who will accompany you through the park.
 Along the way, you’ll learn how to make and play a didgeridoo, how to throw a spear and watch performances that celebrate the culture of the rainforest’s indigenous people.
 Next, you’ll take a scenic ride on the historic Kuranda Train before a leisurely lunch break.
 Take some free time to explore the Kuranda Village—discover treasures at the markets, visit an Aboriginal art gallery or hop on a river cruise.
 Before the end of your trip, take a ride on the Skyrail cable car, soaring high over the canopy of the forest.
 The cable car will stop along the way, giving you the chance to walk along a boardwalk through the rainforest floor.

 Sydney3 nights - hotel info

 Take in Sydney’s iconic sights, from the Opera House to Bondi Beach

 Sydney Opera House

 Sydney’s laid-back outdoor lifestyle and natural allure make it one of the world’s most pleasant cities.
 On your guided sightseeing tour, learn about the country’s first European settlers: convicted criminals who arrived in the late 18th century.
-Pass by Chinatown and the grand public buildings on Macquarie Street.
-See Darling Harbor, the Rocks and world-famous Bondi Beach.
+Pass by Chinatown and the Royal Botanic Garden.
+See Darling Harbor, the Rocks, the Gap in Watsons Bay and world-famous Bondi Beach.
 Then, step inside the iconic Opera House for a guided tour.
-In the evening, opt to take a ferry across the bay for dinner on Manly Harbor, a suburb known for its beautiful beaches and seaside location.
+In the evening, opt for a dinner cruise of Sydney Harbor.

 Trek through the azure landscapes of the Blue Mountains